jeunetoujour/PillCounter/README.md

 # Pill Counter Web Service
 This project was made to solve a problem of counting pills quickly and accurately.
 I don't want a machine and I just want to take a picture.
 There are many issues with just taking a picture of pills as you know.
 Lighting effects how computer vision works a ton, along with writing on the pill, and contrast of the pills vs the background color.
+Honestly this could likely be done with some fancy machine learning stuff and less on the opencv side, however I enjoyed learning a lot about computer vision and its problems with this.

 I can sort the pills by shape such as Sphere or Oblong, and attempt to count.a